hughlaw/themilldunfanaghy/src/pages/index.md

 ---
 pageIdentifier: homepage
 templateKey: index
-splashImage: /img/dji_0487.jpg
+splashImage: /img/img_4864-2-.jpg
 alert:
   alertText: ""
   alertTitle: ""
   showAlert: false
 introduction:
   introText: >-
-    The Mill  reached a new chapter in 2020, offering the best place to stay if you want to bridge the gap between a large hotel and a B&B.
+    The Mill  offers the best place to stay if you want to bridge the gap between a large hotel and a B&B.

     A home from home, we offer seven individual rooms that range from cosy to cavernous.